 - The top 5 RRSP mistakes and how to avoid them

-2. Getting the right life insurance
+2. Get the right life insurance

-Having an emergency fund can help see you and your family through short-term crises.
+Having an emergency fund can help see you and your family through a short-term crises.
 But what about the long-term challenges your family could face if you were to die?
 This is where life insurance plays a starring role.

 No matter your age or current financial situation, you likely have people who rely on you financially.
 Perhaps you have a mortgage with your partner to pay off, debts and loans that others have co-signed for or kids to raise.
 These financial obligations don’t die with you.
 Instead, they’re passed along to someone else.

 - Here’s a comparison of 4 main types of life insurance — term, permanent, participating and universal.
 The best solution for you could even be more than one type.